-DISTRICT OF LAKE COUNTRY

-REQUEST FOR COUNCIL DECISION

-MEETING TYPE AND DATE: REGULAR COUNCIL MEETING - DECEMBER 7, 2021

-AUTHOR: UTILITIES DEPARTMENT

-SUBJECT: INVESTING IN CANADA INFRASTRUCTURE GRANT APPLICATION

-ESSENTIAL QUESTION: Does Council support submitting a grant application to aid in funding the Wastewater Treatment Plant Phase 5 upgrades to the District's wastewater collection and treatment system.

-OPTIONS:

-- A. THAT a grant application be submitted to the Investing in Canada Infrastructure Program in the amount of \$15,000,000 for the Phase 5 of the Wastewater Collection and Treatment System project; AND THAT the 2022-2026 Financial Plan be amended to identify borrowing in the amount of \$4,000,500 to cover the District's 26.67% portion of the project, contingent on the grant application being successful. - B. THAT a grant application not be submitted to the Investing in Canada Infrastructure Program for Phase 5 of the Wastewater Collection and Treatment System project. - C. THAT a grant application be submitted to the Investing in Canada Infrastructure Program for a project within the parameters of the Investing in Canada Infrastructure Program application requirements as identified by Council.
+DISTRICT OF LAKE COUNTRY REQUEST FOR COUNCIL DECISION MEETING TYPE AND DATE: REGULAR COUNCIL MEETING - JANUARY 18, 2022 AUTHOR: UTILITIES DEPARTMENT SUBJECT: INVESTING IN CANADA INFRASTRUCTURE GRANT APPLICATION ESSENTIAL QUESTION: Does Council support submitting a grant application to aid in funding the Wastewater Treatment Plant Phase 5 upgrades to the District's wastewater collection and treatment system, with the updated project costs.
+OPTIONS: - A. THAT a grant application be submitted to the Investing in Canada Infrastructure Program for the Phase 5 Wastewater Collection and Treatment System with an updated total project cost of \$19,250,000.
+AND THAT the 2022-2026 Financial Plan be amended to include borrowing \$5,133,975 in funds to cover the District's 26.67% portion of the project, contingent on the grant application being successful. - B. THAT a grant application is NOT submitted to the Investing in Canada Infrastructure Program EXECUTIVE SUMMARY: On December 7th, 2021 Council endorsed Staff with a resolution for the application of the Investing in Canada Infrastructure Program (ICIP) - Green Infrastructure - Environmental Quality Program.
+This grant application was for the amount of \$15,000,000, with the District's portion amounting to \$4,000,500.
+Staff have recently received updated project cost estimates which have increased significantly due to cost escalations from continued market condition pressures.
+The updated cost estimate for the forcemain outfall has increased from \$6,500,000 to \$10,500,000.
+This can be attributed in part to extreme escalations in cost of materials such as PVC pipe, which has been constrained in production creating a shortage; meaning pricing has grown to record highs.
+A \$3,000,000 contingency for the project has been included.
+The updated estimate amounts to a \$19,250,000 project cost, with 26.67% of funding to be provided by the District.
+The District's portion would amount to \$5,133,975.
+A certified resolution from Council supporting the grant application is required with each submitted application as part of the ICIP Green Infrastructure - Environmental Quality grant program; therefore a certified resolution from Council is required which includes the project's updated cost.

-EXECUTIVE SUMMARY:

-By the end of 2025, more than \$30 million dollars of improvements are required for the District of Lake Country's sanitary collection treatment and disposal systems.
-These improvements have been identified in the District's Wastewater Master Plan and laid out within the Draft - Stage 2 Liquid Waste Management Plan (LWMP), a completed copy of which is currently under review by the Ministry of Environment and Climate Change.

-The LWMP authentically engages each stakeholder, lays out the community's long-term liquid waste management plan, and seeks Ministry of Environment & Climate Change Strategy approval to have the authority, in accordance with Operating Certificates (OCs), to manage, collect & treat wastewater, and to return cleaned water to the environment.
-The LWMP splits the identified upgrades to the sanitary sewer system into two phased projects; Phase 4 and Phase 5.
-The Phase 4 upgrade is currently under construction, while the Phase 5 portion is undertaking preliminary design exercises.
-Completion of the Phase 4 and 5 upgrades to the Wastewater Treatment Plant are critical to ready the facility for 20+ years of growth and to meet new, stringent regulations for redundancy and returning cleaned water to the environment.

-For the District to meet the objectives within Section 9.3 of the Official Community Plan, senior government funded grants must be utilized to ensure that the District of Lake Country can continue to grow in a sustainable and environmentally conscious manner.

-The Provincial and Federal governments have committed up to \$270 million towards the Investing in Canada Infrastructure Program (ICIP) - Green Infrastructure - Environmental Quality Program to support cost-sharing of infrastructure projects in communities across the province, with total senior government contributions up to 73.33% of the project value.

-A resolution from Council supporting the grant application is required with each submitted application as part of the ICIP Green Infrastructure - Environmental Quality grant program.

 Key Information:

 The District can only submit one grant application under the Investing in Canada Infrastructure Program - Green Infrastructure - Environmental Quality; the application for which has a deadline of January 26th, 2022.

-Relevant Observations:

-For the District to meet the objectives within the Official Community Plan, senior government funded grants must be utilized to ensure that the District can continue to grow in a sustainable, environmentally conscious manner.
+Relevant Observations: For the District to meet the objectives within the Official Community Plan, senior government funded grants must be utilized to ensure that the District can continue to grow in a sustainable, environmentally conscious manner.
+Strategic Questions: What are the key improvements required to ensure effective treatment?

-Strategic Questions:

-What are the key improvements required to ensure effective treatment?
 The identified program is deemed the most effective way forward, as identified in the LWMP.
 This application for grant funding is the next step in a broader program that will be needed to support community sewer expansion both for growth and servicing existing areas of the community.

-Strategic Relevance & Community Sustainability:

-Wastewater treatment is vital to protecting public health and the environment.
+Strategic Relevance & Community Sustainability: Wastewater treatment is vital to protecting public health and the environment.
 Limiting flows is not practical or even possible once users are connected.
 The District is expected to reach capacity limits by 2025, with regards to future development.
 Key Result:

-Increased capacity and redundancy of the wastewater treatment facility, while creating a long-term, sustainable path forward for treated water to be safely returned to Okanagan Lake

-Desired Benefit of Key Result:

-Sustainable growth of the community's wastewater system, which helps to ensure future growth and retrofit sewer programs.
+Increased capacity and redundancy of the wastewater treatment facility, while creating a long-term, sustainable path forward for treated water to be safely returned to Okanagan Lake Desired Benefit of Key Result: Sustainable growth of the community's wastewater system, which helps to ensure future growth and retrofit sewer programs.
 Requisites: